surabhil/terraform-modules/README.md

     authorizer_name =
-            authorizer function name to use to protect the resource authorizer_arn =
+            authorizer function name to use to protect the resource (this is a Lambda function, created by the resource-authorizer code) authorizer_arn =
             authorizer function arn
     authorizer_invoke_arn =
             authorizer function invoke arn

+    (these variables are available in S3, see hello-world-protected-resource for details)

     environment_variables (optional) =
             what environment variables (if any) the Lambda function should be instantiated with